-MX Linux is an easy-to-use yet powerful that does decent job without including unnecessary software.
-One of the strengths of MX Linux is the good collection of MX utilities which will definitely save the time of less experience users.
+MX Linux is an easy-to-use yet powerful that does a decent job without including unnecessary software.
+One of the strengths of MX Linux is the good collection of MX utilities which will definitely save the time of less experienced users.
 Having support to both 32-bit and 64-bit architecture is definitely a plus to this Linux distribution.

 I have 18.3 Consilium and I’m very pleased with it.
 Works flawlessly and is very fast !

 By the way, I have 15 different Linux OS.